-Where the appointed municipal valuer wishes to utilise external individuals or municipal officials as data collectors it must be done in accordance to the stipulations
+Where the appointed municipal valuer wishes to utilise external individuals or municipal officials as data collectors it must be done in accordance to the stipulations of Section 36 of the Act.

 20.6 Delegations by municipal valuers

 The appointed municipal valuer may only delegate powers and duties to the appointed data collectors and assistant valuer in terms of Section 37 of the Act.